Opposition to the War of 1812 in the United States: Federalist Party

 Federalists were opposed to war with the United Kingdom before 1812, which can be seen in their opposition to the Embargo of 1807.
-While many Democratic-Republicans thought of the war as a "test of the Republic", Federalists denounced calls for war, with John Randolph advising Madison to abandon the thought of war, as it would threaten United States commerce.
-All members of Congress that voted for war were Republicans, while twenty-two opposed declaring war, along with forty Federalists.
+While many Democratic-Republicans thought of the war as a "test of the Republic", Federalists denounced calls for war, with John Randolph of Roanoke advising James Madison to abandon the thought of war, as it would threaten United States commerce.
+Randolph was one of the most prominent congressmen who opposed a war with Britain, perceiving calls for such a conflict as "foolhardy and driven by land hunger rather than violations of American rights."
+In Congress, he gave a speech in which Randolph argued "We have heard but one word, like the whip-poor-will, but one eternal monotonous tone—Canada!
+Canada!
+Canada!"
+When the US declared war on Britain in 1812, he responded by stating in Congress "Gentlemen, you have made war.
+You have finished the ruin of our country.
+And before you conquer Canada your idol (Napoleon) will cease to distract the world and the Capitol will be a ruin."
+Randolph's words would prove prophetic, as British forces burned the Capitol in 1814.

+All members of Congress that voted for declaring war on Britain in 1812 were Republicans, while twenty-two opposed declaring war, along with forty Federalists.
 Following Madison's declaration of war, the Federalist minority in the House of Representatives released "An Address...to their constituents on the war with Great Britain", which identified the Federalists as the party of peace, rebuffing many of the points Madison made in his declaration of war.
 As the war continued, New England Federalists maintained their opposition.

-This is not to say the region as a whole opposed the national war effort.
-Much of the financing and a substantial portion of the army and navy came from the region.
+However, much of the financing and a substantial portion of the army and navy came from the region.
 In the number of recruits furnished the regular army, only New York supplied more.
 Elbridge Gerry, the Vice President, and William Eustis, the secretary of war, hailed from Massachusetts.
 A distinguished U.S. general, Henry Dearborn, came from New Hampshire, and talented naval officers such as Isaac Hull, Charles Morris, and Oliver Perry were New Englanders.
 Just as importantly, New England sent more officially sanctioned privateers to sea than other states in the war.